 Thick pouring cream

 Preheat oven to 170°C. Heat sugar and water in a heavy saucepan and stir until sugar has dissolved.
 Boil without stirring until you have a rich caramel, swirling the pan so that it colours evenly without burning.
 Tip into a lightly oiled ovenproof dish with a capacity of 1.5 to 2 litres (I used a metal ring mold) and swirl around so that it coats the sides of the dish as well as the bottom.

-Loosen around the edges with a thin-bladed knife, then tip the Crème Caramel onto a serving plate.
-If all the caramel doesn’t come out, place the baking dish or tin in a bowl of very hot water to melt it, then pour it over the dessert.
-Serve with cream, fresh berries and a dusting of icing sugar.
+Loosen around the edges with a thin-bladed knife, then tip onto a serving plate.
+If all the caramel doesn’t come out, place baking dish or tin in a bowl of very hot water to melt it, then pour it over the dessert.
+Serve with cream, fresh berries and, if liked, a dusting of icing sugar.